Messaging service overview

 Pega Platform can act as either a message publisher or receiver, depending on the associated forms that you use to configure your JMS model.
 For more information, see Configuring Pega Platform as a Java Messaging Service publisher and Configuring receiver.

 The publisher/subscriber model is a one-to-many model in which a single publisher client sends messages to a topic that then delivers the message to multiple subscribed receiver clients.
 A publisher client creates a topic, which is a type of a message producer.
 Multiple message receiver clients subscribe to the topic.
 When a publisher client sends a message, the receiver client that is subscribed to the topic ingests the message.
 The topic does not hold messages in a queue; instead, receiver clients can only ingest messages from a topic after they subscribe, and the topic otherwise discards the message.

 You can select which model you want to use in the JMS Producer Model rule.
-For more information, see About JMS Producer Model data instances.
+For more information, see JMS Producer Model form - Completing the Model tab.